Hernia Mesh Lawsuits

 - Bowel removal

 These complications can be extremely painful and may present a real danger to a patient.
 Emergency surgery may be required in some cases to address mesh migration, erosion, or organ perforation.
 Continued complications could arise from such conditions, and all areas of a patient’s life may be adversely affected.
-The recovery of fair compensation from the at-fault party can help a patient rebuild to face a more stable future.
+The recovery of fair compensation from the responsible party can help a patient rebuild to face a more stable future.

 Hernia Mesh Recalls